ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 To assign a VSN for an existing IBM i VM, complete the following steps:

-- Shut down the IBM i VM that you plan to assign the VSN.
+1. Shut down the IBM i VM that you plan to assign the VSN.
-- Open the VM to access the **Virtual server instance details** page.
+2. Open the VM to access the **Virtual server instance details** page.
-- Edit the **Virtual serial number** field.
+3. Edit the **Virtual serial number** field.
-- From the **VSN assignment** list, select one of the following options:
+4. From the **VSN assignment** list, select one of the following options:
     - **None**: Does not assign a VSN to the VM.
     - **Auto-assign**: Assigns a system-generated VSN to the VM.
     - **Select from retained VSNs**: Displays the list of retained VSNs that can be selected.
-- Click **Save**.
+5. Click **Save**.
-- Power on the VM.
+6. Power on the VM.

-VSN cannot be assigned to an empty VM.
+You cannot assign a VSN to an empty VM.
 A VSN can be assigned only to one VM at a time.
 {: note}